-RN law group has filed one more lawsuit after the first one at this time.
+RN law group has continued to file more H4 EAD lawsuit after the first one they filed around June 2019.

-As per the users who contacted RN law group, their legal fee for this process is $2,800 now (earlier $1,800).
+As per the users who have already contacted RN law group, their legal fee for this process is around $2,800 per person.
 Court costs will be split evenly among co-plaintiffs and would not exceed $600.

-If you are interested in joining, you can set up a consultation with either Steven Brown, Kristina Hernandez, Vy Hoang, or Justin Rivera from RN law office to discuss your particular situation for an initial evaluation.
+If you are interested in joining, you can set up a consultation with RN law office to discuss your particular situation for an initial evaluation.
 If you choose to join the litigation, their consultation fees can be credited to the legal fees for court case.

 My suggestion is to join the lawsuit if you are at the verge of losing your job in next 1 month due to pending renewal at this time.